jbosstm/narayana/narayana-full/readme.txt

           ---------------
 This release contains:
   bin/
-    rest-tx-web.war - This can be deployed into a server running Narayana JTA to expose the Rest-TX API ws-*.war - These wars can be used to deploy XTS standalone jbossts-jopr-plugin - This can be deployed into a server running Narayana JTA and RHQ to administer the server - more details below start-*.[bat|sh] - These scripts can be used to launch standalone transaction managers and recovery managers
+    restat-web.war - This can be deployed into a server running Narayana JTA to expose the Rest-TX API
+    ws-*.war - These wars can be used to deploy XTS standalone jbossts-jopr-plugin - This can be deployed into a server running Narayana JTA and RHQ to administer the server - more details below start-*.[bat|sh] - These scripts can be used to launch standalone transaction managers and recovery managers

   docs/
     api - The various project components javadocs